Negronii/MyNotes/back-end/ASP.NET-Core.md

 >Nuget Gallery: Open Nuget Gallery
 ```

-Then in the window, install whatever needed, simplly search for packages, e.g. here's what we gonna use
+Then in the window, install whatever needed, simply search for packages, e.g. here's what we gonna use

 - Microsoft.EntityFrameworkCore.Design
 - Npgsql.EntityFrameworkCore.PostgreSQL